Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/CheckoutClient.md

 <button onclick="payWithBillie()"> Pay with Billie </button>
 ```

-`BillieCheckoutWidget` is a promise which can accept optional `then` and `catch` methods.
-They can be added if the webshop needs to do something with the outcome of the order authorization.
+`BillieCheckoutWidget` is a JavaScript promise which can accept optional `then` and `catch` methods.
+They can be added if the webshop needs to perform an action based on the outcome of the order authorization.

-`then` block will receive as parameter the object with the authorised order details.
+The `then` block will receive as parameter the object with the authorised order details.

-`catch` block will receive the error object with reasons why the order creation was rejected.
+The `catch` block will receive the error object with reasons why the order creation was rejected.

 #### 3.a Mount Method Parameters

 `BillieCheckoutWidget.mount` expects two parameters:
-- `billie_config_data` is object you have from step two which includes the `session_id` and `merchant_name`
+- `billie_config_data` is the object received in step two which includes the `session_id` and `merchant_name`
-- `billie_order_data` is collection of order data from user
+- `billie_order_data`  is a collection of order data from the user

 #### 3.b Order Data Object

-Order data object needs to contain all information about order in following format, required values are bolded:
+The order data object must contain all information about an order, in the following format (required values are **bolded**):

 - `amount` **[object]**
    - `gross` **[float]** `> 0`